 The fellowship carries a stipend of $20,000.
 The stipend will be paid in two installments, the first on July 1 of the award year and the second on the next January 1, unless the Fellowship Committee orders the stipend withheld because the fellow has disregarded the purpose of the award as stated by the donor.

 Periodic progress reports from the fellow will be welcomed, and it is the hope of the Fellowship Committee that the results of the year of research will be printed in some form.
 Sibley Fellowship Winners

 History of the Fellowship

 In 1934, Miss Isabelle Stone left to the Phi Beta Kappa Society a bequest to establish a fellowship for women scholars.
 The conditions of the fellowship were established by this bequest.
 Miss Stone was a Durant scholar at Wellesley College.
 After election to Phi Beta Kappa and graduation in 1905, she went to Cornell University for graduate work and received a Ph.D. degree in 1908.
 She was then awarded the Alice Freeman Palmer Fellowship and spent the next year in Europe, principally in Greece, where she continued her study of Greek history and language.
 She spent the following year teaching in the American South, but was obliged to resign her position because of her father's illness.

 Through the Mary Isabel Sibley Fellowship — named in honor of her mother — Miss Stone passed on to other generations of women the pleasure and rewards she herself found during her year of study in Greece.

-For the 2013 Sibley Fellowship in Greek Studies forms, click on the following links.
-The application deadline is January 18, 2013.
+For the 2014 Sibley Fellowship forms, click on the following links.

 Please send all questions by e-mail to the firstname.lastname@example.org or call (202) 745-3287.